TWITTER IS ORWELLIAN NEWSPEAK

 Greetings Caroline,

-Thanks "doubleplusmuch" for bringing that video to my attention because actually I hadn't seen it yet.
+Thanks "doubleplusmuch" for bringing that video to my attention because actually I hadn't yet seen it.

 NEWSPEAK